esteinig/netview/README.md

 Under construction, finished soon!

-NetView is a pipeline for the analysis of genetic population structure using mutual k-nearest neighbour graphs (mkNNGs).
+NetView is a pipeline for the analysis of genetic structure using mutual k-nearest neighbour graphs (mkNNGs).
 The network representation allows for the application of graph-theoretical concepts to the analysis of population structure.
 The main implementation of the pipeline is now availabe in R.

 We decided to move away from Python to enable a more user-friendly access to the main command-line functions, better interface integration with [Shiny](http://shiny.rstudio.com/) and visualization of the networks with [networkD3](https://christophergandrud.github.io/networkD3/).
 In addition, we have been working on some ideas to select appropriate parameter values for constructing mkNNGs, combining networks analysis with results from [Admixture]() and implementing community-detection and visualization through [iGraph]().